pslucas0212/AWS-Pricing-Billing-and-Governance/README.md

     - Don't forget Cost Explorer helps you visualize and forecast spending.
   - Cost Allocation Tags
     - Don't forget that tags can help you track spend.

+**Exploring Governance Services** Governance and management services help you maintain control over cost, compliance, and security across your AWS accounts.

+**Organizations** Organizations allows you to centrally manage multiple AWS accounts under one umbrella.
+- Group multiple accounts
+- Automate account creation
+- Single payment for all accounts
+- Allocate resources and apply policies across accounts

+Master Payer/Root Organization -> Organizational Units -> Member accounts.
+Service control Policies SCP - enforce permissions that you want everyone in the organziation to use.

+Organization Benefits
+- Consolidated Billing.
+The advantage of consolidated billing is that you receive one bill for multiple accounts.
+- Cost Savings.
+You'll receive volume discounts since usage is combined across accounts.
+- Account Governance.
+You have a quick and automated way to create accounts or invite existing accounts.
+- Organizations allows you to save money using Reserved Instance (RI) sharing.
+RI sharing allows all accounts in the organization to receive the hourly cost-benefit of RIs purchased by any other account.
+You can always turn off RI sharing using the master payer (or root) organization.

+**Control Tower**.
+Control Tower helps you ensure your accounts conform to company-wide policies.
+- Helps set up new accounts using a multi-account strategy
+- Works directly with AWS Organizations
+- Enforces the best use of services across accounts
+- Provides a dashboard to manage accounts
+- Control Tower allows you to govern your multi-account environment by enabling cross-account security audits or preventing or detecting security issues through mandatory or optional guardrails.

+**Systems Manager**  Systems Manager gives you visibility and control over your AWS resources.
+- Automate operational tasks on your resources
+- Group resources and take action
+- Patch and run commands on multiple EC2 instances or manage RDS instances
+- Systems Manager allows you to auto-patch software running on EC2 instances according to a schedule.

+**Trusted Advisor** Trusted Advisor provides real-time guidance to help you provision your resources following AWS best practices.
+- Helps you understand best practices
+- Trusted Advisor helps reduce your overall costs by monitoring service limits.

+**License Manager** License Manager helps you manage software licenses.
+- License Manager.
+Manage on-premises and AWS licenses
+- Track licenses for Oracle, Microsoft, SAP, and more

+**Certificate Manager**.
+Certificate Manager helps you provision and manage SSL/TLS certficates.
+- Povides public and private certificates for free
+- Integrates with Elastic Load Balancing, API Gateway, and more

+- **Studying for the Exam**
+  - Organizations
+    - Don't forget Organizations saves you money through consolidated billing.
+Also, remember the importance of SCPs.
+  - Control Tower
+    - Don't forget Control Tower helps you enforce best use of services across your organization.
+  - Systems Manager
+    - Remember that Systems Manager helps you maintain your resources through automatic patching and updates.
+  - Trusted Advisor
+    - Remember the recommendations made by Trusted Advisor.
+  - License Manager
+    - Remember that License Manager helps you manage on-premises or AWS-based Oracle licenses.
+  - Certificate Manager
+    - Remember that Certificate Manager provides free public certificates.